Temasek Life Sciences Laboratory

-Temasek Life Sciences Laboratory (TLL) was established in August 2002 and as a Singapore Non Profit Philanthropic Research Organisation focusing primarily on understanding the cellular mechanisms that underlie the development and physiology of plants, fungi and animals which provides foundation for biotechnology innovation.
+Temasek Life Sciences Laboratory (TLL) was established in August 2002 as a Singapore Non Profit Philanthropic Research Organisation focusing primarily on understanding the cellular mechanisms that underlie the development and physiology of plants, fungi and animals which provides foundation for biotechnology innovation.

 It is affiliated with the National University of Singapore and the Nanyang Technological University and is located within the campus of the National University of Singapore.

 TLL has 230 researchers from about 20 different nationalities to engage in biomolecular science research and applications.

 History

 Founded in 2002, Temasek Life Sciences Laboratory (TLL) is a beneficiary of Temasek Trust which oversees the initial endowment of S$500 million by Temasek to support corporate social responsibility philanthropic efforts in developing and delivering community programmes.